Graphixa/WinforgeX/roadmap.md

 ## Features to Add
 - Option to disable Start menu suggestions and windows advertising
 - Enable bitlocker for drives (With our without TPM?)
 Options: Bitlocker="SystemDrive" or Bitlocker="All"
-- Add app manifest option for Apps i.e. "AppManifest="www.github.com.au/applist.json""
+- Add chocolatey apps installer i.e. in the INI File:
+  - ChocolateyApps="VLC,Steam,EpicGamesStore,Firefox" etc.

 ### Tweaks
 - Option to bring back old context menu tweak and other tweaks under a tweaks Key